AydinXudiyev/MultiModal_Vision_Transormation_Model-Siglip-PaligemmaModel-/README.md

+Certainly!
+Below is the updated `README.md` file tailored for your repository with the new structure.
+I've also included instructions for setting up and using the repository.

+---

 # 🖼️📝 MultiModal Vision-Language Model: SigLIP + PaliGemma
 This project implements a powerful multimodal model that combines **SigLIP Vision Transformer** and **PaliGemma Language Model** for tasks like image captioning, visual question answering, and conditional text generation.
 The model seamlessly integrates vision and language processing, enabling it to understand and generate text based on visual inputs.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)